 Buyer’s Guide to Choosing Between the Graco Tranzitions vs Nautilus

 At first glance, both car seats look almost the same.
 So much that picking one or the other is a no brainer to the average parent who doesn’t know much about the products.
+But let me go into more details so you’ll understand more what I meant in the previous section on the differences.

 Yes, they’re both booster seats designed for toddlers.
 And both are from the leading brand Graco.
 But a closer look at these two car seat boosters will reveal that they do have a few differences.
 And that’s where I come in to enlighten you by unpacking their key similarities and differences.
 At the end of the article, you’ll know exactly which one to pick and why.